-Carlos Miguel Prieto was born into a musical family of Spanish and French descent in Mexico City.
-His charismatic conducting is characterised by its dynamism and the expressivity of his interpretations.
-Prieto is recognised as a highly influential cultural leader and is the foremost Mexican conductor of his generation.
-He has been the Music Director of the Orquesta Sinfónica Nacional de México, the country’s most important orchestra, since 2007.
-Prieto has also been Music Director of the Louisiana Philharmonic Orchestra (LPO) since 2006, where he has led the cultural renewal of New Orleans following Hurricane Katrina.
-In 2008 he was appointed Music Director of the Orquesta Sinfónica de Minería, a hand-picked orchestra which performs a two month long series of summer programmes in Mexico City.
+A graduate of Princeton University and Harvard Business School, Prieto is a highly influential cultural leader as well as the foremost Mexican conductor of his generation.
+Prieto has been the Music Director of the Orquesta Sinfónica Nacional de México (OSN), the country’s most important orchestra, since 2007.In November 2016, he led the OSN on a critically-acclaimed nine-concert tour of Germany and Austria performing the works of Mexican and Latin American composers in halls such as the Wiener Musikverein.
+In 2008, he was appointed Music Director of the OrquestaSinfónicade Minería, a hand-picked orchestra which performs a two-month long series of summer programs in Mexico City.

 Prieto is renowned for championing and commissioning the music of Latin American composers having conducted over 100 world premieres of works by Mexican and American composers.